7 Months In, Bergen Hatzalah a Vital Asset in North Jersey and Beyond - The Yeshiva World

 Bergen Hatzalah launched at midnight on September 3rd with approximately 30 members, stepping in to fill a void created when local ambulance corps dialed back their coverage in the area.
 Part of the Brooklyn-based Chevra Hatzalah, Bergen Hatzalah is certified by the New Jersey Department of Health’s Office of Emergency Medical Services and currently has more than 50 volunteers responding to calls in 18 towns.
 In addition to having 21 more members in various stages of training and two non-EMTs who assist with maintenance, Bergen Hatzalah has five first response vehicles and two ambulances.
 Further expansions are planned into Fairlawn and Paramus this summer, with two more ambulances being added to the fleet.

-“When you think of Bergen County’s Jewish communities, Englewood, Teaneck, Tenafly, Bergenfield and New Milford are what comes to mind for most people,” Bergen Hatzalah’s Josh Hartman told YWN.
+“When you think of Bergen County’s Jewish communities, Englewood, Tenafly, Bergenfield, Teaneck and New Milford are what comes to mind for most people,” Bergen Hatzalah’s Josh Hartman told YWN.
 “We have been covering all of those towns, plus a dozen more.”

 Since its opening last fall, Bergen Hatzalah has responded to more than 250 calls, all of which are dispatched by Chevra Hatzalah’s main offices.
 Given its proximity to the five boroughs, Bergen Hatzalah is a natural expansion of Chevra Hatzalah, and more than a few of its members are former New York City volunteers who relocated to Northern New Jersey.